miroi/pgf90_test/README.rst

   ifort -c src/wrapper_sorting.F90

-However, it fails with the pgf90 (here v13.10, confirmed with higher versions).
+However, the compilation fails with the pgf90 (here v13.10, confirmed with higher versions).
-The TPR 22465 issue is attached to this PGI problem.
+The TPR 22465 report is attached to this PGI problem.

 ::